openhive-network/devportal/_services/dhf.md

 The DHF (Decentralized Hive Fund) is an account on the Hive blockchain (currently [@hive.fund](https://hiveblocks.com/@hive.fund)) that receives 10% of the [annual new supply]({{ '/tutorials-recipes/understanding-configuration-values.html#HIVE_INFLATION_NARROWING_PERIOD' | relative_url }}).
 These funds are dedicated to Hive platform improvements.

 Every day a portion of the HBD fund managed by the DHF is distributed to various proposals, depending on **a)** how much the proposal is asking for and **b)** how much approval the proposal has.

+Anyone can request Funding from Hive community and once there is enough support funds are distributed in parts, automatically by chain.

 > The DHF was a concept proposed by [@blocktrades](https://hiveblocks.com/@blocktrades) to allow Hive users to publicly propose work they are willing to do in exchange for pay.
 Hive users can then vote on these proposals in almost the same way they vote for witnesses.
 It uses stake-weighted votes, but voters can vote for as many proposals as they want.